jaaz10/jaaz10/README.md

 ## About Me
 🎓 Computer Science student at DePaul University
-💻 Desktop Support Specialist with experience in IT support and data center tech 🌱 Always learning and exploring new technologies
+💻 IT Network Tech with experience in IT support and web development 🌱 Always learning and exploring new technologies

 ## Skills